-The Physician Self-Referral Law, commonly referred to as the Stark Law, prohibits physicians from referring patients to receive "designated health services" payable by Medicare or Medicaid from entities with which the physician or an immediate family member has a financial relationship, unless an exception applies.
+The Physician Self-Referral Law, commonly referred to as the Stark Law, prohibits physicians from referring patients to receive "designated health services" payable by government payors from entities with which the physician or an immediate family member has a financial relationship, unless an exception applies.

 Financial relationships include both ownership/investment interests and compensation arrangements.